Although statistics shows that over 2 million employees across the U.S. pursue workers’ compensation claims…

 We brought our Los Angeles workers’ compensation attorney to spell out how big of an impact California’s uncertain stance on immigration has on workers’ comp across the state.

 In California, where an estimated 9 percent of all workers are believed to be undocumented workers, even illegal workers may be entitled to workers’ compensation.
-Our best attorneys at the Koszdin, Fields, Sherry & Katz law firm explain that California courts have ruled that undocumented workers can obtain workers’ compensation despite their immigration status on several occasions in recent years.
+Our best attorneys at the Koszdin, Fields & Sherry law firm explain that California courts have ruled that undocumented workers can obtain workers’ compensation despite their immigration status on several occasions in recent years.

 The biggest protection that undocumented workers in California currently have – in addition to the fact that California declared itself a sanctuary state – is that the California Department of Industrial Relations unambiguously declares that all workers across the state are equally protected by employment laws regardless of their legal or immigration status.